Booth Ferris Foundation

 JPMorgan Chase Relationship:

-The Foundation supports arts and culture organizations, including parks and gardens, located in New York City and working directly to enhance the vibrancy and cultural richness of New York City.
-Arts and culture organizations eligible to apply include performing, presenting, arts education, intermediary, advocacy, public policy and capacity-building organizations.
-Support is available for capacity building or capital projects.
+The Foundation supports arts and culture organizations, including parks and open spaces, located in New York City and working directly to enhance the vibrancy and cultural richness of New York City.
+Support is available for organizational capacity building with limited support for capital projects.
 The Foundation does not provide general operating support or support for ongoing programs or activities.
-Grants may be single-year or multi-year commitments, and typically range from $75,000 – $150,000 per year.

 Priority organizations will meet the following criteria:

-• Engage significant numbers and reach a diverse audience and constituency base
+• Engage significant numbers of NYC residents and reach a diverse audience and constituency base.

 The following requests will receive priority: